pablogrr/TFM_granatiero/README.md

 3. Adding restaurants' rates thanks to a qualitative assignation rule

 ### Models comparison
-Here is described how we compare together the best set up for the Collaborative and for the Content Based, comparing them with two base models: a totally random one and another simply based on ranking (The Most Popular model).
+<a href="TFM_Granatiero_Notebooks/TFM_all_models_comparison.ipynb"> Here </a> is described how we compare together the best set up for the Collaborative and for the Content Based, comparing them with two base models: a totally random one and another simply based on ranking (The Most Popular model).

 ### Time Evolution
-In this notebook there is a very first approach to the recurrency of restaurants and the introduction of the time parameter inside the recommender.
+In this <a href="TFM_Granatiero_Notebooks/TFM_Time_Evolution.ipynb"> notebook </a> there is a very first approach to the recurrency of restaurants and the introduction of the time parameter inside the recommender.

 <!-- ROADMAP -->
 ## Roadmap